Jamie Gold: Entertainment business

 At the age of 16, Gold began his career in the entertainment business as an intern at the J. Michael Bloom & Associates Talent Agency.
 He became a talent agent before he was 21, but soon moved into management/production.
 Gold's clients have included Jimmy Fallon and others.

 In 2014, Jamie Gold was part of the launch of the "Island Breeze", a refurbished ship turned into a casino off the coast of Palm Beach, USA.
-He lent his name to the poker table, where he did play.
-However, the company ran into technical issues and shut down after 2 years.

 Philanthropy

-For 10 years, Jamie Gold focused on philanthropy, and raised over half a billion dollars.
-He has hosted or worked closely on close to 300 celebrity charity events.
+Over a span of ten years Gold focused on philanthropy, raising over half a billion dollars.
+He has hosted or worked closely on nearly 300 celebrity charity events.

 Gold has also participated in numerous poker tournaments that have been designed primarily to benefit charitable causes.
-Allowing himself to be auctioned off, making special appearances, or by purchasing buy-ins, Gold has been involved with a wide variety of causes, including WSOP “Ante Up For Africa”, Annie Duke's charity poker tournament, and a few others.
-He has also mentioned in several recent interviews his plans to create a charity poker tournament to benefit people affected with Lou Gehrig’s disease.
+Allowing himself to be auctioned off, making special appearances, or by purchasing buy-ins, Gold has been involved with a wide variety of causes, including WSOP "Ante Up For Africa", Annie Duke's charity poker tournament, and a few others.
+He has also mentioned in several recent interviews his plans to create a charity poker tournament to benefit people affected with Lou Gehrig's disease.

 Poker

 Gold's interest in poker began as a youngster.
 His mother, Jane, was a keen poker player, and his grandfather was a champion gin rummy player.
 Gold's most serious efforts to improve his recreational poker exploits came about when he began working with former WSOP main event winners Johnny Chan and Chris Moneymaker on an upcoming television show, and Chan began to mentor Gold in poker.
 In 2005, Gold began regularly playing in poker tournaments.
 In April 2005 at the Bicycle Casino, he won his first major no limit Texas hold 'em tournament, earning $54,225.
 Over the next 12 months, Gold had seven more in the money finishes in California tournaments.
 A neighbor of 2000 WSOP main event winner Chris Ferguson, Gold has said in numerous interviews that Ferguson was one of the few professionals to endorse his poker style during the 2006 main event tournament, which he eventually won.
 While many pros criticized Gold's play in the later stages of the tournament, Ferguson urged him to stick with his own perfected style as he progressed deep into the money.
 Gold favored pressuring all of the players at the table especially when playing in position (being among the last to act in a betting round).
-Bluff magazine, a major poker trade publication has analyzed Gold’s winning poker strategies as follows: “He forced his tablemates to risk their entire stack time after time.
-If they reraised him, he either knew they were holding the nuts and folded, or he sniffed out a bluff and forced them all in,” thus "he transformed this strategy into an art form."
+Bluff magazine, a major poker trade publication has analyzed Gold's winning poker strategies as follows: "He forced his tablemates to risk their entire stack time after time.
+If they reraised him, he either knew they were holding the nuts and folded, or he sniffed out a bluff and forced them all in," thus "he transformed this strategy into an art form."